Chart Color Schemes

 Box Hill's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Box Hill's health outcomes show excellent results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were very low across all age groups.
+Mortality rates and chronic condition prevalence are very low across all age groups.

-Approximately 9,660 people, or 58% of the total population, had private health cover, compared to 59.9% in Greater Sydney.
-The most prevalent medical conditions were asthma and mental health issues, affecting 5.9 and 4.0% of residents respectively.
-83.0% of residents reported being completely clear of medical ailments, higher than the 74.6% across Greater Sydney.
-As of March 2021, 3.3% of residents were aged 65 and over (554 people), lower than the 15.4% in Greater Sydney.
-Health outcomes among seniors were particularly strong, aligning with national rankings for the general population.
+Private health cover is high at approximately 58% of the total population (~10,471 people), compared to 59.9% in Greater Sydney.
+The most common conditions are asthma and mental health issues, affecting 5.9 and 4.0% of residents respectively.
+83.0% of residents report no medical ailments, higher than the 74.6% across Greater Sydney.
+Only 4.0% of residents are aged 65 and over (728 people), lower than the 15.5% in Greater Sydney.
+Senior health outcomes align with national rankings.

 Frequently Asked Questions - Health